-But it will give the bank more leverage and negotiating power as well to provide exclusive benefits to their cardholders (for a much lower fees) which in turn not only increases the satisfaction rate of existing customers but also attract more and more new ones thus creating a strong spiral network effect of capturing the potential customers and building partnerships (like HDFC Bank’s debit/credit cards).
+But it will give the bank more leverage and negotiating power as well to provide exclusive benefits to their cardholders (for much lower fees) which in turn not only increases the satisfaction rate of existing customers but also attract more and more new ones thus creating a strong spiral network effect of capturing the potential customers and building partnerships (like HDFC Bank’s debit/credit cards).

 Banks know they do not have much pricing power over their offerings so instead of boosting interest income, most of the banks usually target ->

-(ii) Offering high interest rates on savings and term deposits in order to capture the customers first and then slowly decreasing the interest rates over the long term (Followed by Kotak Bank aggressively).
-Banks know that once customer gets acquired, it’s highly unlikely that the customer would leave the bank just for 1-1.5%~ higher interest rate elsewhere.
+(ii) Offering high-interest rates on savings and term deposits in order to capture the customers first and then slowly decreasing the interest rates over the long term (Followed by Kotak Bank aggressively).
+Banks know that once a customer gets acquired, it’s highly unlikely that the customer would leave the bank just for 1-1.5%~ higher interest rate elsewhere.

-If we were to look look at DCB Bank in 2009 and then in 2020, we will find that it transformed from a high NPA, stressed bank in 2009 to a low NPA bank with quality loan book in 2020.
+If we were to look at DCB Bank in 2009 and then in 2020, we will find that it transformed from a high NPA, stressed bank in 2009 to a low NPA bank with a quality loan book in 2020.

-The bank has seen a big transformation in the past 10 years where their loan book, risk management policies and performance metrics have undergone material changes.
+The bank has seen a big transformation in the past 10 years where their loan book, risk management policies, and performance metrics have undergone material changes.
 The management went for the following strategy –

 The management restructured their loan book and moved away from areas where default/risk was highest i.e. corporates and commercial vehicles.

-The management deliberately reduced the % contribution of largest depositors and borrowers in their deposits and advances respectively in order to diversify the asset & liability portfolio across broader base and further spread the risk.
+The management deliberately reduced the % contribution of the largest depositors and borrowers in their deposits and advances respectively in order to diversify the asset & liability portfolio across a broader base and further spread the risk.

 The bank focussed on giving loans to people strictly above the score of 700.

-The management shifted focus on reducing bulk deposits and increasing retail deposits in order to improve their liquidity and risk profile on the asset side.
+The management shifted to focus on reducing bulk deposits and increasing retail deposits in order to improve their liquidity and risk profile on the asset side.

-I. UNDERSTANDING THE BALANCE SHEET
+UNDERSTANDING THE BALANCE SHEET

 The loan book actually transitioned over the years from being dominated by Corporate Lending in FY09 to Retail Lending (mostly self-employed in focus) in FY20.

 The bank grew the % contribution of Mortgages in their loan book from 8% in FY09 to 42% in FY20 and at the same time reduced dependency in Corporate lending and Commercial Vehicle lending which have historically recorded much higher defaults.

-The bank focussed to grow in retail lending segment than in corporate lending.
+The bank focussed to grow in the retail lending segment than in corporate lending.
 Retail lending has proved to be more profitable for banks for many reasons:

 The average ticket size of retail loans is much smaller in comparison to corporate loans which spreads the risk.

-Risk weight allotted to retail loans is much less in comparison to corporate loans. which directly leads to improvement in Capital Adequacy Ratio and leaves more money available for the bank to lend.
+The risk weight allotted to retail loans is much less in comparison to corporate loans. which directly leads to improvement in Capital Adequacy Ratio and leaves more money available for the bank to lend.

 Corporates demand lower interest rates than those prevailing in the market due to their size of loans resulting in lower NIMs for the banks.

-Through retail lending, banks are able to cross sell their other products to a large number of customers giving a boost to profitability.
+Through retail lending, banks are able to cross-sell their other products to a large number of customers giving a boost to profitability.
 (DCB Bank tapping their term depositors for loan requirements)

 Along with that, demand for retail loans surged after 2009-10.
 Actually, many Indian banks heavily started focusing on retail lending around this time.

 For DCB Bank, here’s how advances grew during the years for DCB Bank compared to others:

 Consider this, at this size, even if HDFC Bank performs much better than DCB Bank in terms of higher reach and acquisition to potential customers, it would have to grow its loan book by Rs.
 1,74,000 cr to mark a 20% growth rate whereas DCB Bank would have to grow its loan book by Rs.
 4,800 cr.

 Consequently, the GNPAs saw a fall from around 9%~ in FY10 to 2%~ in FY19.
-Also notice the fall in % of unsecured loans in their loan book from 21% in FY10 to 4% in FY20.
+Also, notice the fall in % of unsecured loans in their loan book from 21% in FY10 to 4% in FY20.